darkobits/doorman/README.md

 Doorman is programmed using JSON.
 Each key in Doorman's data-store represents an inbound caller ID, and each value represents how Doorman should handle calls from that number.
 Doorman supports numerous directives which can be composed to construct a call flow.

-The basic structure call flow is:
+The basic structure of a call flow is:

 ```js
 [